-On behalf of Hastings Law Firm P.C. posted in Doctor Errors on Tuesday, March 8, 2016.
+On behalf of Hastings Law Firm P.C. posted in Doctor Mistake Lawyers in Houston on Tuesday, March 8, 2016.

 Medical doctors go through many years of training and have to pass difficult exams before they are regarded as knowledgeable and capable of caring for patients accurately and to an acceptable standard.
 Unfortunately, many patients nationwide, including here in Texas, have had to cope with the consequences of doctor negligence.
 The untimely death of a 48-year-old man led to a medical malpractice lawsuit in another state.
 The claim was filed by the independent administrator of the decedent’s estate.